With back to back raw meat pet food recalls these days, pet parents are beginning to worry: Just how safe is raw pet food anyway?

 Pro-raw pet fooders rabidly defend their position, convinced that the government and Big Pet Food are conspiring to ruin raw meat pet food companies.

-Yet, with every new raw pet food recall, it may push pet parents who have been on the raw feeding fence to shy away from raw pet food for fear it might make their pet or someone in their family sick.
+With every new raw pet food recall, it may push pet parents who have been on the raw feeding fence to shy away from raw pet food for fear it might make their pet or someone in their family sick.

 But most pet parents are uncertain, assuming that the risks of raw pet food are exaggerated and that it’s probably safe.